Al1en131/Al1en131/README.md

 Hi, My Name is **Alif Essa Nurcahyani** 👋

-- 🎓 **7th-semester student** at ITS PKU Muhammadiyah Surakarta, specializing in Web Development.
+- 🎓 **8th-semester student** at Universitas Muhammadiyah PKU Surakarta, specializing in Web Development.
 - 💻 **Over 1 year of experience** working as a Web Developer.
 - 🌟 Passionate about creating innovative and impactful **digital solutions**.
 - 👩🏻‍💻 Expertise in both **frontend** and **backend** development using modern technologies.